|

 practical terms, if the bass is thumping loud enough to make the air chuffing

-out of the port super noisy, then chances are the rest of the speakers are also
+out of the port audible, then chances are the rest of the speakers are also

 loud enough to cover it up.
 While doing sine sweeps, the air noise is quite

-apparent, but while actually watching a movie, I didn’t hear it near as much.
+apparent, but while actually watching a movie or listening to music, I didn’t hear it near as much.

 Though if I had more room, I would have definitely opted for dual 4″ ports or a